The best artisanal panettones in Montreal

 Arte & Farina

-This small Italian pastry shop and bakery offers truly exceptional sweets, overseen by chef Sandro Carpené.
-Originally from Bassano del Grappa, Italy, Sandro crafts a wide range of sublime Italian treats.
-Everything is made in keeping with tradition and using the finest ingredients possible.
-For the holidays, they also offer delicious artisanal panettones beautifully packaged for gifting—panettones prepared by Sandro that require more than 72 hours of work!
-You can choose from the classic with candied orange, citron, and raisins, a chocolate and candied apricot version, or one with maple, apples, and candied blueberries.
+This small Italian pastry shop and bakery offers truly exceptional baked goods, all under the supervision of chef Sandro Carpené.
+Originally from Bassano del Grappa, Italy, Sandro crafts a wide range of sublime Italian sweets.
+Everything made in-house follows traditional methods and uses only the finest ingredients available.
+They offer delicious artisanal panettones, beautifully packaged for the holiday season.
+These are panettones prepared by Sandro himself and require more than 72 hours of work!
+You can choose from the classic version with candied orange peel, citron, and raisins, the Domori chocolate and candied apricot panettone, as well as one with maple, apples, blueberries, and almonds.
+We absolutely love this spot.
+We also head to Arte & Farina to enjoy what we consider the best bomba di Roma, fritella, and cornetta in Montréal.

 Montréal